Are Electric Bikes Safe?

 Know the Laws

 Ebike laws can vary from state to state.
-Many states have adopted the Class I, II, III standards for regulating ebikes.
+Many states have adopted the Class I, 2, and 3 standards for regulating ebikes.
 We always recommend that you wear a helmet when you ride, and in fact, in some states you might be required to wear a helmet by law, depending on the Class designation of your ebike.
 Some states also legislate where you can ride, or restrict ebike use to riders of a certain age.
 To learn more about ebike laws specific to your state, please visit: https://peopleforbikes.org/our-work/e-bikes/policies-and-laws/

 Still Unsure?
 Test Ride One